Skip to content

 • PS (Parity Selection): Parity type.
 0 = even parity, 1 = odd parity.

-CR2 primarily manages the stop bit length (STOP bit field, 00 = 1 stop bit, 10 = 2 stop bits) and clock output configuration (used in synchronous mode).
+CR2 mainly manages the stop bit length (STOP bit field, 00 = 1 stop bit, 10 = 2 stop bits) and clock output configuration (for synchronous mode).

-The USART peripheral is not enabled by default — to save power.
-Before using it, we must turn on the corresponding bus clock.
+The USART peripheral is disabled by default—to save power.
+We must enable the corresponding bus clock before using it.
 Since USART1 is on APB2, we call:

 c